1Solon/AS2-AES-Encryption/README.md

 To use the library, simply include the `libRijndael_lib.so` or `rijndael.h`  header file in your project and link against the `rijndael` library.

 ## Building
-To build the library, simply run the following commands:
+To build the library, run the following commands:
 ```bash
 cmake . -DCMAKE_EXPORT_COMPILE_COMMANDS=1 && make
 ```
 This will generate the `libRijndael_lib.so` shared library in the `build` directory.

 ## Testing
-To run the tests, simply run the following command:
+To run the tests, run the following command:
 ```bash
 pytest
 ```